kw7oe/jekyll-personal-website/_posts/2019-06-03-using-tesseract-ocr-in-elixir-phoenix.md

 ---
 layout: post
-title: Using Tesseract OCR in Elixir
+title: Using Tesseract OCR in Elixir/Phoenix
-categories: elixir
+categories: elixir phoenix
+date: 2019-06-03 18:04 +0800
 ---
 Lately, I am exploring the use of OCR in [Expendere][1] (my expense tracking application) and came across [Tesseract OCR][2].